ericfoy/modoc/README.md

 Inspired by the Monochrome theme, adapted and refactored by ericfoy.

-Thanks, Indigoxela, for the springboard.
+Thanks, @Indigoxela, for the springboard.

 The Lekton font used for headings has been designed at ISIA Urbino, and is inspired by some of the typefaces used on the Olivetti typewriters.